HISTORIC MOTOR CYCLES

 Towards the Superbiking Seventies – The throubled progress of the post-war motor cycle

-The book is used, but it is in very good condition, hard cover, 96 pages, English text.
+The book has been used, hard cover, 96 pages, English text.

 ISBN : 0 600 34407 X